Tax credits childcare support

 - How does it interact with other schemes?

 Universal credit (UC) is gradually replacing some benefits including working tax credit and child tax credit.
-Now that UC is available across the UK, most people can no longer make a brand new claim for tax credits and must claim UC (or pension credit) instead.
-There are some exceptions to this rule.
+Now that UC is available across the UK, HMRC state that most people can no longer make a brand new claim for tax credits and must claim UC (or pension credit) instead.
+If you are already claiming tax credits you will eventually be moved across to UC by HMRC/DWP – until that happens you will only be affected by UC if you choose to claim it, if you need to claim another benefit that UC has replaced (such as housing benefit) or your circumstances change which ends your tax credit claim and you cannot make a brand new claim for tax credits.
 There is a childcare element similar to the one in working tax credit within UC, for those who meet the qualifying rules.
 You can find out more about universal credit in our tax credits and state benefits section.